xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 X neg neg = X
 ```

-We introduce a syntactic shorthand for writing negation in abstraction,
+We introduce a syntactic shorthand for writing negation in `{ ... }`,

 ```
 { X -- Y }